About the Case

 It is important to consider that, though the men Lorance ordered killed did not have any weapons on them, their motorcycle was taken away by another Afghan a few minutes after the engagement.
 Only weeks later in a similar area of Afghanistan, a two wheeled motorcycle was driven into a market where US Soldiers were patrolling and the Taliban on the bike detonated a deadly amount of explosives which were affixed to the bike.
 The leader of that patrol did not take the actions Lorance did, and his patrol suffered heavy casualties that day.

-Intelligence reports for the area identified any personnel owning or operating a motorcycle was Taliban, as there were no local population living there.
+Intelligence reports for the area identified any personnel owning or operating a motorcycle as Taliban, as there were no local population living there.
 The local population had long since moved out of the area because it had been taken over by the Taliban.
 Essentially, if they were in this area, they were up to no good.
-The only other non-taliban actors in this area were farmers who commuted from their homes south of the river to farm the land that had been left abandoned.
+The only other non-Taliban actors in this area were farmers who commuted from their homes south of the river to farm the land that had been left abandoned.

 July 1, 2012 was the official start of "Afghan in the Lead".
 The US Generals and chain of command did not specifically delineate what this meant.
 When asking his Company Commander before taking command of his platoon in late June, LT Lorance sought clarification as to what exactly "Afghan in the Lead" meant.
 The Company Commander replied with "if the Afghans don't want to patrol, we don't patrol".
 This guidance was vague.
 US Generals should have very clearly specified the modification, if any, to the current rules of engagement.
 Many platoons simply stopped patrolling, which set the stage for the Taliban to retake the territory.
 When the US is absent, there is a power vacuum.
 LT Lorance knew that in order to protect his men, his platoon must continue to patrol often.
-Many US officers' response was just to let the Afghan Soldiers do what they want, after all, it is their country.
+Many US officers' response was simply to let the Afghan Soldiers do what they want, after all, it is their country.
 Lorance was not of this belief.
 Lorance believes that if any unit or joint-patrol that a US participates in must abide by US laws.
 Essentially, Lorance was not comfortable letting the poorly trained Afghan Soldiers call the shots.

 Upon return to base, Lorance ordered both of the captured men be tested for explosives residue on their hands.
 Both men tested positive, confirming Lorance's suspicions that the men had handled explosives recently.
 Lorance also ordered the men entered biometrically into the platoon's computer to check for past criminal history.
 Then men both gave a "John Doe" name when asked, negating the computer check.